eunid/netid-sdk-android/README.md

 If the user did decide on how to proceed with the login process (e.g. which Account Provider provider to use), a redirect to actually execute the authorization is called automatically.

-As can be seen from above screenshots, ui elements are organzied in layers to ease the authorization process.
+As can be seen from the first screenshot, ui elements are organzied in layers to ease the authorization process.
 The SDK supports two different graphical styles, called ``Solid`` and ``Outline``.
 Switching between those two styles can be done in the demo app by using the picker element at the end of the screen.
 Programatically you can change the style by calling:

 ```kotlin
  NetIdService.setLayerStyle(style)